 Land registration processes allow the formalization of land title and the opening of customary land for development and or/commercialization.
-Under PNG law, there are five ways that customary land can be brought out from under the statutory protection of section 132 and thus used for development.
-These are:
+Under PNG law, there are several ways that customary land can be brought out from under the statutory protection of section 132 and thus used for development.
+These include:

-- tenure conversion (registering the land title as freehold);14 - lease-leaseback; - clan land (usage) agreements, such as where a clan agrees that another clan individual or a different clan group can exclusively use land for a certain period, eg usually for agricultural purposes, such as for individual coffee gardens);15 - acquisition by the State of customary land, but only by agreement;16 - The amendments introduced by the Land Registration (Amendment) Act 2009 have added a fifth option in the registration of customary title as "registered clan land."
+- tenure conversion (registering the land title as freehold);23 - lease-leaseback; - clan land (usage) agreements involving incorporated land groups (ILGs), such as where a clan agrees that another clan individual or a different clan group or entity can exclusively use land for a certain period, usually for agricultural purposes, such as for individual coffee gardens.
+This has to be agreed to by the registered ILG;24 - acquisition by the State of customary land, but only by agreement;25 - amendments introduced by the Land Registration (Amendment) Act 2009 have added a fifth option in the registration of customary title as "registered clan land."